aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to PPS or Online App" h2="Export WORD to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORD to PPS conversion while using two of it's APIs.
-Load your WORD using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+<h2>Why to Convert</h2>

+Converting Word documents to PowerPoint presentations is a common requirement for many businesses.
+It allows users to easily share their documents with colleagues, customers, and other stakeholders.
+Additionally, PowerPoint presentations are often more visually appealing than Word documents, making them ideal for presentations and other public-facing documents.

+<h2>How Aspose.Total Helps for Word to PPS Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of Word documents to PowerPoint presentations.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert Word documents to PowerPoint presentations.

+The process begins by loading the Word document using Aspose.Words for C++.
+This API allows users to load and manipulate Word documents in C++.
+Once the document is loaded, it can be converted to HTML using the API's built-in conversion features.

+The HTML can then be loaded into Aspose.Slides for C++, which is a PowerPoint manipulation C++ API.
+This API allows users to create new presentations from HTML, as well as manipulate existing PowerPoint presentations.
+Once the HTML is loaded, users can create a new presentation and save it as a PPS file.

+Aspose.Total for C++ makes it easy to automate the conversion of Word documents to PowerPoint presentations.
+With its two powerful APIs, users can quickly and easily convert Word documents to PowerPoint presentations with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}